balunist/mbp_docs2/source/usage/advanced/rearrange.rst

           -

-**Simple Moves**
+**Simple Move by Dragging**
-Note: A simple approach can be used if you do not wish to rotate bodies.
+  .. note:: A simple approach can be used if you do not wish to rotate bodies.

 - Click **Top** on the view cube to align the top facing forward.
 This assumes the Map Orientation option matches the user preferences for modeling orientation.
 - Flip bodies if desired
 - Press Escape to clear any selections
 - Select and drag a body within or between the boards